ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 author: Maryam Ziyad Mohamed
 date: 01 October 2018
 status: Published
-abstract: Introduction to New Features and Changes introduced with Ballerina 0.982.0
+abstract: Introduction to New Features and Changes Introduced with Ballerina 0.982.0
 socialmediaimage: pexels-photo-206274.jpeg
 ---

 # Improvements and New Features
-The Ballerina 0.982.0 release includes new features, improvements and bug fixes including changes to the `main` function, introduction of the new `channel` type, improvements to records and objects and support for HTTP 1.1 piplelining.
+The Ballerina 0.982.0 release includes new features, improvements and bug fixes including introduction of the new `channel` type, changes to the `main` function, improvements to records and objects, and support for HTTP 1.1 piplelining.

 An initial version of the Ballerina Native feature that allows simple Ballerina programs with the `main` function to be compiled into native executables, is also introduced with this release.

 ## Language & Runtime

-### Introduction of the `channel` Type
+### Introduction of the Channel Type

 The `channel` constrained type is introduced for communication between parallel processes in Ballerina programs.
 A `channel` can be defined only as a top level node.
 Channels can be used for message correlation by sending and receiving messages via different resources to the same channel.
 Channels can also be used for inter-worker communication and worker synchronization.

-Defining a channel constrained by the `json` type
+**Defining a channel constrained by the `json` type**

 ```ballerina
 channel<json> jsonChannel;
 ```

-Sending a message to the channel
+**Sending a message to the channel**

 ```ballerina
 # One of the receivers waiting on `key` receives the message.
 # If there is no receiver, the message is stored and execution continues.